GoogleChrome/developer.chrome.com/site/en/docs/webstore/terms/index.md

-7.4 If you are a business user based in the EU or the UK, you may also apply to resolve a dispute under this Agreement with mediation, find more details about the mediators we're willing to engage with and instructions about how to request mediation [here][14].
+7.4 If you are a business user based in the EU or the UK, you may also apply to resolve a dispute under this Agreement with mediation, find more details about the mediators we're willing to engage with and instructions about how to request mediation [here][mediation].
 Except as required by applicable law, mediation is voluntary and neither you nor Google are obliged to settle disputes through mediation.